- Approach on Breast Reconstruction

 “The entire experience was explained to me step-by-step, so I felt prepared.”

 Radiation affects every patient differently but can cause hyper-pigmentation (skin color changes like a sunburn) and changes in the texture and quality of the skin, muscle, and tissues inside the breast pocket after mastectomy.
 This firmness of the tissues is known as radiation fibrosis.
-To prevent this radiation fibrosis from damaging the breast reconstruction, Dr. Zemmel may recommend having a staged surgery, using a tissue expander beneath the breast at the time of mastectomy, especially if you are planning on having Autologous tissue for reconstruction.
-Dr. Zemmel may recommend having a tissue expander if you are having radiation therapy because there are increased risks for complications while undergoing radiation therapy.
+To prevent this radiation fibrosis from damaging the breast reconstruction, your surgeon may recommend having a staged surgery, using a tissue expander beneath the breast at the time of mastectomy, especially if you are planning on having Autologous tissue for reconstruction.
+Your surgeon may recommend having a tissue expander if you are having radiation therapy because there are increased risks for complications while undergoing radiation therapy.
 If you are having an Autologous (tissue) breast reconstruction, your surgeon alternatively may choose to perform your reconstruction at the time of your mastectomy but make the breast larger in volume to allow for the radiation fibrosis changes to the reconstructed breast.
 If your surgeon recommends having a tissue expander, you may undergo radiation treatment with the tissue expander in place.
 Then later, your surgeon will replace the expander and reconstruct your breast with autologous tissue or an implant of your choice.

 What if I may need or will have chemotherapy?

 Breast reconstruction should not delay chemotherapy.
 Your medical oncologist will begin chemotherapy once your incisions are fully healed and your drains have been removed.
 If you have a tissue expander placed at the time of your mastectomy, you may have your chemotherapy while undergoing tissue expansion.
 Tissue expansion may continue as long as you are comfortable, have no infections, and your blood counts are stable.
-Dr. Zemmel prefers to fill your expanders about 2 days before your chemotherapy dose, as this is when your blood counts are highest.
+Dr. Zemmel and Dr. Reddy prefer to fill your expanders about 2 days before your chemotherapy dose, as this is when your blood counts are highest.

 Does breast reconstruction increase the risk of my cancer returning or make it harder to detect breast cancer?

-NO. The risk of breast cancer returning (recurrence) depends on the stage of the breast cancer, the type of breast cancer (hormone receptors), and additional therapies (chemotherapy or radiation) used to treat breast cancer.
+NO. The risk of breast cancer returning (recurrence) depends on the stage of the breast cancer, the type of breast cancer (hormone receptors), and additional therapies (chemotherapy or radiation) used to trand Dffeat breast cancer.
 Reconstruction has no known effect on the recurrence of cancer in the breast, nor does it interfere with detecting cancer if it does in fact return.
 The surgical, medical, and radiation oncologist will discuss your risk of cancer recurrence with you and decide upon the methods or tests used to detect the cancer.
-Dr. Zemmel may recommend continuation of clinical breast exams on the reconstructed breast.
+Dr. Zemmel and Dr. Reddy may recommend continuation of clinical breast exams on the reconstructed breast.
 If your breast reconstruction involves a silicone implant, the FDA recommends that you get an MRI to check for rupture 3 years after surgery, and then every 2 years thereafter.

 Implant Based Reconstruction